-Absence management is the process of managing absences in your workplace.
+Absence management is, as the name suggests, the process of managing absences in your workplace.
 It’s important to have a plan for dealing with employees absent from work because it can be disruptive and costly when too many people are out at once.
 When you’re putting together an absence management plan, you should think about how often people are taking off, what percentage of your staff will need coverage when someone is gone, and whether or not there are any consequences for being absent.

 The most important thing you can do as an employer is listen to your team members about what they need to feel more comfortable going into work each day.
-We’ll take a look at the best strategies for staff absence management and explore its importance on productivity and employee engagement.
+In this blog, we’ll take a look at the best strategies for staff absence management and explore its importance on productivity and employee engagement.

 What is absence management?